 To mark the start of the European Week Against Cancer 2022, the Health and Environment Alliance (HEAL) and the European Cancer Leagues (ECL) have teamed up to relaunch an infographic telling the story behind environmental cancer prevention.

-Available in PDF and PNG
+Available in English PDF & PNG and in Polish PDF & PNG

 Cancer causes 1 in 4 deaths in the European Union and is the first cause of death at work in the EU.
 Frequent exposure to some cancer-causing chemical substances at work and during our daily lives, such as pesticides, endocrine disrupting chemicals and air pollution, poses serious health risks.